Continuous dependence on the coefficients and global existence for stochastic reaction diffusion equations: Application to semilinear stochastic equations

 \begin{itemize} \item[(A1)] For $n \in \OCN$, the operators $A_n$ are densely defined, closed and \emph{uniformly sectorial} on $E$ in the sense that there exist numbers $M\geq 1$ and $w \in \CR$ such that each $A_n$ is sectorial of type $(M,w)$. \item[(A2)] The operators $A_n$ converge to $A_\infty$ \emph{in the strong resolvent sense}:

 for some (equivalently, all) $\Re\lambda > w$ and all $x \in E$. \end{itemize} Assumptions (A1) and (A2) coincide with those made in \cite{KvN10}.
-Assuming (A1), the operator $A_n$ generates a strongly continuous analytic semigroup $\bS_n = (S_n(t))_{t\geq 0}$ and the semigroups $(e^{-wt}S_n(t))_{t\ge 0}$ are uniformly bounded, uniformly in $n$.
+Assuming (A1), the strongly continuous analytic semigroups $(e^{-wt}S(t))_{t\ge 0}$ are uniformly bounded, uniformly in $n$.
 Therefore, for $w'>w$ the fractional powers $(w^\prime -A_n )^\a$ are well defined for all $\a \in (0,1)$.
 In particular, the fractional domain spaces are Banach spaces with respect to the norm Up to equivalent norms, these spaces are independent of the choice of $w^\prime$.
 It may happen, however, that these spaces vary with $n$.
 This may cause problems, and to avoid these we make the following assumption.

 \begin{itemize} \item[(A3)] For all $0<\a<\half$ we have $E_{n,\a} = E_{\infty, \a}$ as linear subspace of $E$.
 Moreover, there exist constants $c_\a>0$ and $C_\a>0$ such that

 \end{itemize} We then set $E_\a := E_{\infty, \a}$ and $\|\cdot\|_\a := \|\cdot\|_{E_{\infty, \a}}$.
 We complete the scale $E_\a$ by setting $E_0 := E$ and $\|\cdot\|_0 := \|\cdot\|$.